chrisdone/website/posts/meta.md

 micro: true
 ---

 Commentary and updates about my blog, its software, features, etc.

----
-date: 2026-06-13
----

 I added a "microblog" feature to my blog.